HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 As browsers continue to expand the restrictions placed on cookies, fingerprinting has become an attractive alternative.
 [Prior studies](https://ieeexplore.ieee.org/abstract/document/9519502) have found that fingerprinting is now common and is increasing in prevalence.
 Here, we attempt to determine the most common sources of fingerprinting across the web.

-In our analysis, we first looked for the presence of ed for five different, well-known fingerprinting libraries.
-Wand we found that, among the libraries tested, the most prevalent library used on the web to perform fingerprinting is FingerprintJS ([FingerprintJS](https://github.com/fingerprintjs/fingerprintjs)), which we found on 0.57% of all websites.
+In our analysis, we first looked for the presence of well-known fingerprinting libraries.
+We found that, among the libraries tested, the most prevalent library used on the web to perform fingerprinting is FingerprintJS ([FingerprintJS](https://github.com/fingerprintjs/fingerprintjs)), which we found on 0.57% of all websites.
 Most likely this is because the library is open source, and has a free version.
 Compared to [our measurements from 2022](https://almanac.httparchive.org/en/2022/privacy), we find that the use of these fingerprinting libraries has slightly decreased; however, it is important to note that this year we crawl roughly \~4 million extra webpages.

 {{ figure_markup(
   image="Fingerprinting-usage.png",